 Hydrodynamic slip occurs when fluids are able to glide over surfaces that would normally have a lot of friction and move farther with the same amount of effort or energy expended, explained Staples, who conducts research in fluid flow and other topics in Laboratory for Fluid Dynamics in Nature at Virginia Tech.
 In hydrodynamic slip, you can think of fluid “particles” as “ice skating” along the solid surface, Staples said, rather than coming to a stop due to friction, as they normally would.
 If this is occurring in insects at the micro level, as Staples and Socha are investigating, such slip would help deliver oxygen more easily and lessen the burden on the insect’s body, as it would result in less friction at the walls and would allow oxygen to get to the end of tracheal tube using less energy.

 “When you think about ways of getting oxygen to the cells, birds, reptiles, whales, tigers, humans ,and all other vertebrate animals that use blood to deliver oxygen, and then there are insects, who don’t,” Staples said.
 “So, it’s insects with one paradigm and everything else with another.
-The red blood cells are a kind of cheat – they help to deliver more oxygen than without them.
+The red blood cells … help to deliver more oxygen than without them.
 What about insects?
-I’m excited about this research, because we may be able to show that insects can 'cheat,' too.”
+I’m excited about this research, because we may be able to show that insects can [do that], too.”